JaydenElliott/remote-linux-worker/docs/0064-remote-linux-worker.md

 })
 ```

-The response is a UUID generated for that job.
+The response is a UUID generated for that job:

 ```proto
 // StartResponse describes StartResponse